cerensenol/DSA-210-Project/README.md

 # The Path to Crime

-## Overview
+## Project Overview

-This project examines the relationship between the use of drugs and crime rates in the context of the role plated by untreated mental ilnesses in the use of drugs.
+This project examines the relationship between the use of drugs and crime rates in the context of the role played by untreated mental illnesses in the use of drugs.

 ## Motivation

 It is hard to understand why people turn to crime.
-Mental illnesses often go undiagnosed and many people self-medicate with drugs; leading to theft, violence and drug-related crimes.
+Mental illnesses often go undiagnosed and many people self-medicate with drugs, leading to theft, violence and drug-related crimes.
 Could better mental health care and early intervention reduce crime?
-I would like to explore this connection and use data science to find solutions that can improve public safety and mental health outcomes.
+This project explores this connection and uses data science to find insights that can improve public safety and mental health outcomes.

 ## Hypotheses

-**1. H₀:** There is no relationship between untreated mental illness, drug use, and crime rates.
+1. H₀: There is no relationship between untreated mental illness, drug use, and crime rates.
-**H₁:** Higher rates of undiagnosed mental illnesses are connected with increased use of drugs and this in turn contributes to higher crime rates.
+   H₁: Higher rates of undiagnosed mental illnesses are connected with increased use of drugs and this in turn contributes to higher crime rates.

-**2. H₀:** The availability of mental health care services has no effect on drug use rates.
+2. H₀: The availability of mental health care services has no effect on drug use rates.
-**H₁:** Areas with limited access to mental health services have significantly higher drug use rates
+   H₁: Areas with limited access to mental health services have significantly higher drug use rates.

-**3. H₀:** The severity of untreated mental health disorders does not influence the likelihood of criminal behavior.
+3. H₀: The severity of untreated mental health disorders does not influence the likelihood of criminal behavior.
-**H₁:** Individuals with severe, untreated mental health conditions are more likely to engage in criminal activity.
+   H₁: Individuals with severe, untreated mental health conditions are more likely to engage in criminal activity.

 ## Data Sources
-**-** National Institute of Mental Health (NIMH) — Mental health statistics and treatment access.
-**-** Substance Abuse and Mental Health Services Administration (SAMHSA) — Drug use and addiction trends.
-**-** FBI Uniform Crime Reporting (UCR) Program — Crime data, including drug-related offenses.
-**-** CDC Behavioral Risk Factor Surveillance System (BRFSS) — Mental health and substance use data.
-**-** State-Level Mental Health Facility Data — Availability of mental health services.

-## Analysis Plan
-**1.** Data Collection and Cleaning — Merging mental health, drug use and crime data from different sources.
-**2.** Exploratory Data Analysis — Visualizing relationships between mental health struggles, drug use and crime.
-**3.** Statistical Analysis —
-**-** Correlation tests to see if lack of mental health care leads to more drug use.
-**-** Models to predict crime rates based on mental health and substance abuse data.
-**-** Hypothesis testing.
-**4.** Findings and Improvements — Identifying patterns and discussing potential solutions.

-## Expected Findings
-**-** Higher drug abuse rates in areas with poor mental healthcare access.
-**-** Stronger correlation between drug use and crime where mental health struggles are untreated.
-**-** Expanding mental health services could help reduce drug-related crimes.

-## Future Work and Improvements
-**-** Expand the dataset by incorporating additional factors like income, level of education and healthcare policies.
-**-** Apply machine learning techniques to better predict crime trends based on mental health and drug use patterns.
-**-** Investigate rehabilitation programs to see if access to mental health support reduces crime rates in the long run.
+- National Institute of Mental Health (NIMH) — Mental health statistics and treatment access.
+- Substance Abuse and Mental Health Services Administration (SAMHSA) — Drug use and addiction trends.
+- FBI Uniform Crime Reporting (UCR) Program — Crime data, including drug-related offenses.
+- CDC Behavioral Risk Factor Surveillance System (BRFSS) — Mental health and substance use data.
+- State-Level Mental Health Facility Data — Availability of mental health services.

+## Data Collection and Preparation

+Datasets were cleaned and merged by U.S. state.
+Population-normalized metrics include:

+- Mental illness prevalence (AMI and SMI %)
+- Drug use (% past-month illicit use)
+- Violent crime rate (per 100,000)
+- Number of mental health treatment facilities per 100,000 people

+## Exploratory Data Analysis (EDA)

+### Mental Illness vs. Drug Use
+- Positive trend observed between AMI% and drug use (**r ≈ 0.29**)
+- States like **Oregon** and **Alaska** show high AMI and high drug use
+- **Utah** stands out with high AMI but low drug use (possibly due to cultural/religious factors)

+### Drug Use vs. Crime
+- Mild positive correlation observed (**r ≈ 0.34**)
+- **D.C.** and **New Mexico** rank high in both drug use and violent crime
+- **Maine** has high drug use but low crime — a notable outlier

+### Service Access vs. Drug Use
+- Unexpected result: states with more mental health facilities do not always have lower drug use
+- Possible explanation: services are often expanded reactively in response to rising drug problems

+### Service Access vs. Crime
+- Slight negative trend between facility access and violent crime
+- States with higher service access tend to show lower crime, though not universally (e.g., **Alaska** is an exception)

+## Hypothesis Testing

+### H1: Service Access → Drug Use
+- **Test**: Two-sample t-test between low and high service access states
+- **Result**: p-value ≈ 0.06 — not statistically significant
+- **Interpretation**: Mixed results; some low-access states show lower drug use

+### H2: Untreated Mental Illness → Drug Use / Crime
+- **AMI% vs. Drug Use**: r ≈ 0.29
+- **AMI% vs. Crime**: r ≈ 0.24
+- Suggests correlation, but not strong enough for statistical significance
+- Example states with large treatment gaps: **Oregon**, **Nevada**

+### H3: Severe Mental Illness → Crime
+- **SMI% vs. Crime**: r ≈ 0.21
+- **Regression model**: Crime ~ SMI + Drug Use
+  - Drug use is the stronger predictor
+- **Conclusion**: Weak direct link; the effect is likely mediated through substance use

+## Key Findings

+- Drug use and mental illness show a moderate correlation
+- Drug use has a stronger statistical relationship with crime than mental illness alone
+- An increase in facilities does not guarantee improvement — local context matters
+- States with poor access to mental healthcare often face higher public health burdens

+## Limitations

+- Data is aggregated at the state level, potentially hiding regional differences
+- No direct measurement of untreated mental illness — proxy indicators were used
+- Correlation does not imply causation
+- Facility count does not reflect service quality or treatment effectiveness

+## Future Work

+- Include additional socioeconomic variables (income, education, housing access)
+- Apply machine learning models to predict high-risk regions (planned for May 23 milestone)
+- Assess the impact of mental health policies and treatment program availability on long-term crime trends